 Velvety smooth fudge that’s pretty in pink!
-This Strawberry Swirl Fudge recipe makes it easy to create homemade candy with a strawberry twist that’ll make you swoon.
+This Strawberry Swirl Fudge recipe makes it easy to create homemade candy with swirls of vanilla and strawberry fudge with no candy thermometer needed!

 Why This Recipe is Best